Jessa Duggar Is Pregnant, Expecting Baby No. 3 With Ben Seewald

 "Henry doesn't have a clue what's coming," Ben wrote via the blog, "but Spurgeon understands, and he talks about the baby quite a bit.
 Seeing our boys meet their new sibling for the first time is something we are really looking forward to!
 We realize that, in going from two to three kids, we're about to switch from man-to-man to zone coverage, so we've definitely been taking advice from friends who are already in this stage!
 We love being parents and are really looking forward to this new arrival!"

-The happy pair welcomed their first child about a year after the two tied the knot.
+The happy pair welcomed their first child about a year after they tied the knot.
 The former 19 Kids and Counting star then gave birth to her second child about two years later.

 There were lots of major milestones for the Duggar family last year.
 For instance, Josiah Duggar married Lauren Swanson last summer, and John David Duggar married Abbie Grace Burnett last fall.
 In addition, Kendra and Joseph Duggar welcomed their first child in June.